The Honorable Mark Miloscia

 The Honorable Sam Hunt

-On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in House Bill 1807, as passed by the House on March 2, 2017, and scheduled to be heard before the Senate State Government Committee on March 22, 2017.
+On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in Senate Bill 5219, as introduced and scheduled to be heard by the Senate State Government Committee on January 25, 2017.
 Specifically, I write to note several significant legal concerns raised by the bill, which proposes amendments to Washington’s campaign finance laws.
 Aside from raising serious public policy concerns, these weaknesses could subject the state to costly litigation.

 The Center for Competitive Politics is a nonpartisan, § 501(c)(3) nonprofit organization dedicated to protecting and defending the First Amendment political rights of speech, assembly, and petition.
 The Center was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
 In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
 Just this past year, we secured judgments in federal court that struck down laws in the states of Colorado and Utah for violating the First Amendment.
 We are also currently involved in litigation in California, Missouri, and against the federal government.